Empowered Thinking for Deep Change

 Is it rare that you feel vested, entrusted, endowed, enabled, inspired?

-Me too.
-And I bet pretty much every adult you or I will meet today would say the same thing.
 But look at the child in the picture.
-She knows she's fully capable, and she hasn't been told too often, yet, that she's wrong.
+She knows she's fully capable, and she hasn't been told that she's wrong often enough, yet, to believe it.

-To be inspired is to be “aroused, animated, or imbued with the spirit to do something, by or as if by supernatural or divine influence.2
+To be inspired is to be “aroused, animated, or imbued with the spirit to do something ... as if by supernatural or divine influence.2”

-In our culture, “supernatural” doesn’t exist outside of fairy tales.
-"Divine influence” probably doesn’t exist either, but if it does then it’s mostly about being judged for your sins and found to be unworthy.
+In our culture we tend to assume that “supernatural” exists mainly in fairy tales.
+And that if "divine influence” exists at all, it’s mostly about being judged for your sins and found to be unworthy.

-I'd like to invite you to consider that you are capable of being imbued with divinity and vested with the power of creation.
-That is not something that’s reserved only for preachers and presidents.
-(Or toddlers.)
+But I'd like to point out that we're not limited to those assumptions.
+I'd like to invite you to consider that being imbued with divinity and vested with the power of creation is not something that’s reserved only for preachers and presidents.
+(Or pre-verbal toddlers.)

 A culture of domination and hierarchy

-Ours is a culture of domination and hierarchy.
-It is not a culture of equals, but of people who have authority and superiority over people (and all other life-forms) who do not.
+Ours is a culture of domination and hierarchy, of people and groups who have authority and superiority over others who do not.

-A trap in our domination culture is the habit of thinking within a box labeled "less than" ("I am less worthy than my elders/superiors") or a in a box labeled "more than" ("I am more worthy than someone below me in the social hierarchy").
+One trap in our domination culture is the habit of thinking within a box labeled "less than" ("I am less worthy than my elders/superiors") or a in a box labeled "more than" ("I am more worthy than someone whom I judge to be inferior to me").

 While we live within such boxes, we're so busy either defending ourselves or defending our position that we're unable to develop the personal sovereignty we need to make our lives meaningful and satisfying, unable to truly serve something bigger than ourselves.
 (More on personal sovereignty below.)

-Another trap in our culture is the habit of just consuming the content provided by the media of the day, rather than thinking autonomously.
+Another trap in our culture is the habit of just consuming the content provided by the media of the day, rather than looking deeper and asking questions (like, for example, "who will profit from me believing this story?")

-Learning to recognize those habitual ways of thinking and replace them with more discerning, deliberate choices takes effort, but doesn't anything worthwhile take effort?
+Learning to recognize those habitual ways of thinking and replace them with more discerning, deliberate choices takes effort -- like anything else worthwhile.

 (I wrote another post about 3 ways to make this discipline of empowered thinking a lot easier on yourself; read it here.)

-So that was some of the reasons I chose the word "Empowered."
-Next, let’s talk about the word “Thinking.”
+So that was some of what comes up for me around the word "empowered."
+Next, let’s talk about the word “thinking."

 Deliberate and intentional